 Book IV of “Colloquies: A Review of Civilization in Little Songs”

-The events and persons of Europe from the Renaissance through the Enlightenment; kings and commons, sinners and saints, the sacred and secular, the Arts, the Sciences, the events of plan and of accident are spoken of and by great persons and persons of no account in virtue or in vice.
+The events and persons of Europe from the Renaissance through the Enlightenment; kings and commons, sinners and saints, sacred and secular, the Arts, the Sciences; the events of plan, the events of accident are spoken of and spoken by notables, and by persons of no account in virtue or in vice.

-Perhaps you know the story of a sculptor who from cold stone carved a woman perfect in form, in shape and minute detail.
+Perhaps you know the story of a sculptor who from warm ivory carved a woman perfect in form, precise in shape, in detail, exquisite, in attention, minute.
 No?
-Well…it was like this: In ancient Cyprus, home of the beautiful, terrible Aphrodite, the sculptor, Pygmalion, created a statue of the perfect woman, Galatea, whom he desperately, impossibly loved; the rest is history, a history which you might read in Ovid’s Latin telling, or here in spirited, subtle English verse, Galatea: The Statue Comes to Life.
+Well…it was like this: In ancient Cyprus, home of the beautiful, terrible Aphrodite, the sculptor, Pygmalion, created a statue of the ideal, perfect woman, Galatea, whom he desperately, ardently, impossibly loved.
+The rest is history, a history that you might read in Ovid’s Latin telling, or here in spirited, skilled, subtle, erotic English verse, Galatea: The Statue Comes to Life.

-Here, in the Galatea, be sensually warmed by the Aegean sun, rest in the arms of foam-born Aphrodite, breathe free of Progressive tyranny of opinion, move free of the Modern corset, be Classive, be good, be beautiful, be true, and you will be at home in the body of your imagination, some three-thousand years ago.
+In Galatea, be sensually warmed by the Aegean sun, with ease recline into the arms of foam-borne Aphrodite, breathe easy, free of Progressively censored opinion, move openly, loosed of the Modernist corset, be Classive, be good, be beautiful, be true, and you will be at home in the body of your imagination, some three-thousand years ago.

-* This book concerns aesthetics, the sensual propagation of art, it is erotic, not suitable to delicate readers.
+* This book concerns aesthetics, the sensual propagation of art, it is erotic, unsuitable to delicate readers.

 How to Write Poems for Any Occasion.
 A Guide to Versification, with Helpful Tips, Advice, Examples.

-Poetry lives in humankind, in all of we who inherit the gift of language, of knowledge, of understanding in words.
-This course of twenty-two, neat lectures will introduce you to the poet in yourself; this course will introduce you to other poets who can lend examples, precedent of verse for occasion, the occasions of birth, of romance, of wedding, of achievement, anniversary, founding, dedication, of memorial and of eulogy, each and all of the events, the occasions which create in life meaning worthy of remembrance.
+Poetry lives in humankind, in we who inherit the gift of language, of knowledge, of understanding in words.
+This course of twenty-two neat lectures will introduce you to the poet in yourself; this course will introduce you to other poets who can lend examples, precedent of verse for occasion, the occasions of birth, of romance, of wedding, of achievement; anniversary, founding, dedication; of memorial and of eulogy, each and all of the events, the occasions which create in life meaning worthy of remembrance.

 Volume I of Broken Rhyme

-A book of fable, myth and history lyrically spoken by a pinhead spirit, a she, a sphinx, and miscellany of Hellenes.
+A book of fable, myth and history lyrically spoken by 1, a pinhead spirit; 2. a she; 3. a sister sphinx and a miscellany of Hellenes.

 118 pages; 81 verses; 4 illustrations